playmakermz/arch-build-guide/document/amix-vimrc.md

 For using emmet
 - `<C-x>` and `<C-n>` to start select code completion
 - `<C-n>` to find matches file
-- "Ctrl + n" for text auto completion
+- "Ctrl + n" for select text auto completion
 - ":tabnew" open new tab
 - "gt" move around tab